- The Stichting Global Academy is registered at the Chamber of Commerce in Amsterdam under reference number 34109820

 The Global Academy grants financial support to projects, organizations, or individuals that contribute to the realization of her objectives.
 This support can persist in a subsidy, a loan, or another form of investment.

 Besides the regular grant policy, the foundation is open to collaboration with organizations and initiatives outside of the Netherlands, whose objectives fit those of the foundation.
 The foundation’s policy is recalibrated on a regular basis to be able to response to current events or developments.

 For the years 2020 – 2025, the Global Academy has proposed a budget with an amount of €500.000,- for granting financial support to projects in developing countries.
 This Academy will mobilizes funds from various donor organizations on a project basis.

 The Global Academy drafted a governance code, which has been underlined and signed by the Supervisory Board and the director.
 In addition to these statutes, this code indicates ways in which the director and the Supervisory Board should function.
 The code also contains regulations regarding conflicts of interest, that states that the director or the Supervisory Board will not participate in the discussion and decision making regarding topics in which they might have a conflict of interest.

 The policy of investment from the Global Academy is mainly focused on maintaining its the foundation’s capital.
 The capital gains are employed to realize the objectives of the foundation.
 Depending on the gains, the investment budget might vary on a yearly basis.
 If the results disappoint, the Global Academy is willing to (temporarily) use into her capital, to be able to keep realizing her objectives.

-The financial statements by the Global Academy are drafted by H. K. Blasting Kantoor Amsterdam and the financial statements are audited.
-The abbreviated ‘costs and benefits’ for 2018 can be found in downloads.
+The financial statements by the Global Academy are drafted by H. K. Blasting Kantor Amsterdam and the financial statements are audited.
+The abbreviated ‘costs and benefits’ can be found in Downloads.